 Howdy ladies and gents, 2015 is Romeo done, and now its time for my annual END OF YEAR REVIEW!
 It’s the 5th edition on WordPress and I’m ready to summarise my experience in this post.
-While time has moved relatively fine, I swear toward the latter side of the summer till Christmas just few by absurdly quick, and here we are at the dawn of a new year.
-As with previous entries I will talk about the year as a whole from my perspective, breaking it down into sections and then conclude with a summary.
+While time has moved relatively fine, I swear toward the latter side of the summer till Christmas just flew by absurdly quick, and here we are at the dawn of a new year.
+As with previous entries, I will talk about the year as a whole from my perspective, breaking it down into sections and then conclude with a summary.
 You ready?
 Cool, let’s go!

-In the last two years I’ve really been getting back into my video games, but this year has been the one for catching that fever and playing several games at the same time.
+In the last two years, I’ve really been getting back into my video games, but this year has been the one for catching that fever and playing several games at the same time.
 Again I’ve been primarily on my Nintendo stuff playing loads of Mario Kart 8 and Super Smash Bros.
-4 on my Wii U. But I’ve also been playing a fair amount of Child of Light, Xenoblade Chronicles, Lego Marvel Superheros, Mario Maker and Trine 2.
+4 on my Wii U. But I’ve also been playing a fair amount of Child of Light, Xenoblade Chronicles, Lego Marvel Superheros, Super Mario Maker and Trine 2.
 And I’ve been bleeding through Project X Zone, Fire Emblem: Awakening, Sonic 2 3D, Legend of Zelda: Skyward Sword and A Link to the Past.
 However my favourite experience by far has been playing Xenoblade Chronicles X, I’ve only had the game for around a week now, but this game just makes me feel so satisfied when it comes to exploration, combat and sense of community when it comes to the online elements.
 Now obviously I don’t have a PS4, Xbox One or a fancy PC to play a lot of the awesome games that’s been released like Metal Gear Solid 5, Witcher 3, Batman Arkham Knight or Ori and the Blind Forest to name a few, but hopefully I’ll get around to a PS4 and some of those games next year.

-Technically I did a top 10 film post already, but for those who haven’t seen it I will list it below and as usual I’m only counting films released in 2015, and films originally released in 2014 that got UK release this year DOESN’T COUNT!
+Technically I did a top 10 film post already, but for those who haven’t seen it I will list it below and as usual, I’m only counting films released in 2015, and films originally released in 2014 that got UK a release this year DOESN’T COUNT!
 But with that out of the way, these are my favourite films of 2015:

 Top 10 Films of 2015